thutahw/tp/docs/UserGuide.md

 DESCRIPTION    | The description of the appointment.
 It can be <ins>any text</ins> -- alphanumerical, special characters etc. are allowed.
 E.g. Wrist fracture check-up #3
 TAG            | The tag related to the appointment.
 It must only be <ins>alphanumerical</ins> and must not contain spaces or special characters.
 Can have multiple tags.
 E.g. Xray
 NRIC           | The nric of the patient.
 It must <ins>start with either 'S', 'T', 'F' or 'G' (all case-insensitive) and end with an alphabet (case-insensitive)</ins> and contain 7 numbers in between them.
 E.g. S1234567A, s1234567a
-DURATION       | The duration of the appointment in minutes, not spanning more than one day.
+DURATION       | The <ins>integer</ins> duration of the appointment in minutes, not spanning more than <ins>one</ins> day and must <ins>not</ins> extend to the next day. <br> E.g. <br> 1.
+A new appointment at 23:58 can have maximum duration of 1 minute. <br> 2.
+An appointment at 00:00 can have a maximum duration of 1439 minutes.

 **Format:**<br>
 `addappt INDEX on/DATETIME dur/DURATION desc/DESCRIPTION [tag/TAG]`<br>